massoncheg/forgejo-docs/v1.19/user/semver.md

 ## Getting the Forgejo semantic version

-As of Forgejo v1.19, there are two version numbering scheme:
+As of Forgejo v1.19, there are two version numbering schemes:

 * [Following the Gitea version](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/CONTRIBUTING/RELEASE.md#release-numbering) which is not a semantic version
   * Used to name release files